mozilla/data-docs/src/contributing/structure.md

 # Documentation Structure

-The directory structure is meant to feel comfortable for those familiar with the data platform:
+The directory structure should feel comfortable to anyone who is familiar with the data platform:

 ```
 .